-Indeed, analysis of the latest operating statistics at the State Grid Corporation of China and the China Southern Power Grid shows that pollution flashover accidents have been dramatically reduced.
-These days, incidence of tripping caused by pollution flashover is much lower than from other causes such as lightning, icing, birds, wind and wildfires.
+This edited 2016 contribution by Su Zhiyi of the China Electric Power Research Institute (CEPRI) explained how this task was accomplished and why China’s pollution map for its power grid, created based on long-term determinations of parameters such as ESDD and NSDD, came to be considered among the best such documents anywhere.
+Indeed, analysis of recent operating statistics at the State Grid Corporation of China and the China Southern Power Grid shows that pollution flashover accidents have been dramatically reduced.
+In fact, incidence of tripping caused by pollution flashover is much lower than from lightning, icing, birds, wind and wildfires.

 Another large-scale power outage caused by pollution flashover occurred in North and Northeast China in February of 1990 and this incident prompted China’s power sector to devote even more attention to resolve this problem.
 The country’s first national standard (GB/T 16434-1996) “Environment pollution classification and outdoor insulation selection and dimensioning for high voltage overhead line, power plant and substation” was subsequently issued in 1996.
 But this document specified that overhead lines must still be cleaned once a year and substations every time they were de-energized.
 Moreover, the methodology to evaluate pollution level in this standard was still based only on annual ESDD measurements.